NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__analysis__manip.md

 **Note**: Assigns to the (already registered) output scatter, _s_.
 Preserves the path information of the target.

-Helper for profile histogram division with raw <a href="http://example.org/namespaces/namespaceyoda/">YODA</a> objects.
+Helper for profile histogram division with raw YODA objects.

 ### function divide